Development of the chakras

 This schema sketches the path for humanity, that also takes place in Man during spiritual development: the gradual opening of the chakras, and their gradual development.

-3/ Note however: 1909-10-26-GA115 describes the the imaginative, inspirational and intuitive senses as additional astral senses over and above the physical senses, relating them to the two, sixteen, and twelve petalled lotus flowers as the eleventh, twelfth, and thirteenth sense.
+2/ Note however, it may be slightly confusing that 1909-10-26-GA115 describes the the imaginative, inspirational and intuitive senses as additional astral senses over and above the physical senses, relating them to the two, sixteen, and twelve petalled lotus flowers as the eleventh, twelfth, and thirteenth sense.

 References and further reading